-You can also contact Stephanie Kappel, who is the designated coordinator for Title IX and Section 504.
-You can reach her at 304-214-8801 or email@example.com.
+You can also contact Robert Brak, who is the designated coordinator for Title IX and Section 504.
+You can reach him at 304-214-8901 or email@example.com.

 In the link above, you will find information regarding all areas of Title IX including supportive resources.

 Report Discrimination, Harassment or Interpersonal Violence to the College

 Any violation can be reported to any employee of the College.
 Any complaint of harassment or interpersonal violence or any employee who receives a report of an incident will report the incident to the Title IX Coordinator or another member of the Title IX Team.